cristian-ion/cristian-ion.github.io/README.md

 My passion lies in the intersection of software development and scientific research, where I excel in designing sophisticated solutions.
 With a keen interest in algorithms, I am dedicated to building cutting-edge software that pushes the boundaries of innovation.
+Designing and implementing innovative solutions using solid technical skills in backend technologies and machine learning, making real-time and reliable software products possible.

 - Experienced with C++ development for real-time software in cyber security.
 - Web services development experience using Python or NodeJS processing large volumes of data.